claimvantage/sfdx-jenkins-shared-library/README.md

 ### Tools

-Requires [Salesforce SFDX CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) to be installed where Jenkins is running (and also Git).
+Requires [Salesforce SFDX CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) to be installed where Jenkins is running (and also a Git client).
 If Git externals are being used, also requires [develersrl/git-externals](https://github.com/develersrl/git-externals).

+This library has only been tested with GitHub.

 ### Jenkins Environment Variables